CSD-FOSS-Team/genume/scripts/README.md

         - [Linux ABI documentation](https://github.com/torvalds/linux/tree/master/Documentation/ABI)
         - [Linux proc documentation](https://github.com/torvalds/linux/blob/master/Documentation/filesystems/proc.txt)
 2. `/etc` and `/home`
     - These directories store program configurations files.
-As a result there is no insurance that they exist or that there will be no changes to their structure.
-Please be carefull when reading from these directories.
+As a result there is no insurance that they will continue to exist or that there will be no changes to their structure.
+So please be carefull when reading files from these directories.